shiftyp/rest-in-space/README.md

 Welcome to the REST API Lab!
 This hands-on exercise will introduce you to RESTful API concepts and Express.js, a Node.js framework for building web applications and APIs.

+## 🔰 Who this lab is for

+This lab will be easier to attempt if you have some experience with the following:

+- **Required:** Programming in JavaScript; doesn't need to be advanced but we'll be programming with it
+- **Required:** Running terminal commands (bash); we'll be runnning commands using the terminal
+- **Optional:** Version control wtih `git`; does anyone _really_ know git? :smile: The git commands are shown, so you can follow along!
+- **Optional:** Reading / writing JSON (JavaScript Object Notation); we'll be reading it, but if you know JavaScript you'll pick it up
+- **Optional:** Frontend API Integration with `fetch`; not part of this lab, but good to know APIs from the client side

 ## 🔎 Overview

 This lab consists of three parts: